Censor (2021 film): Release

-The film had its world premiere at the 2021 Sundance Film Festival on 28 January 2021 in the Midnight section.
-On 23 February 2021, Magnolia Pictures acquired the US distribution rights to the film, with plans to release it through its Magnet Releasing banner in theatres in the United States on 11 June 2021.
+Censor had its world premiere at the 2021 Sundance Film Festival on 28 January 2021 in the Midnight section.
+A month later Magnolia Pictures acquired its US distribution rights, with plans to release the film through its Magnet Releasing banner in US theatres on 11 June 2021.
 It was released across the UK and Ireland on 20 August 2021 via Vertigo Releasing.
 Additionally, Metro-Goldwyn-Mayer owns the film's worldwide home media rights and international television rights, especially on Blu-ray releases in which the 2021 MGM logo is shown at the beginning and end of this film.

 Critical reception

 On Rotten Tomatoes, the film has an approval rating of 89% based on reviews from 149 critics, with an average rating of 7.30/10.
 The website's critics consensus reads, "Occasionally uneven but bold and viscerally effective, Censor marks a bloody good step forward for British horror."
+Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 26 critics, indicating "generally favorable" reviews.

 Writing for RogerEbert.com, Simon Abrams concluded that "Censor is, in [a] sense, a success, if only because it winds you up, and leaves you wanting a lot more where it came from."
-Mark Kermode of The Observer rated the film five out of five stars.
+Mark Kermode of The Observer rated the film a full five stars.
 Peter Bradshaw of The Guardian described the film as a "very elegant and disquieting debut" and rated the film four out of five stars.
 Kevin Maher of The Times called the film a "half-baked horror" that is "all context and no content" and rated the film two out of five stars.